-These hardworking researchers continuously scan the Web for compelling discounts and freebies (the latter mostly covers lower-value items, such as MP3 albums).
+These hardworking researchers continuously scan the Web for compelling discounts.
+They even manage to ferret out some freebies, though those are primarily lower-value goods, such as MP3 albums.

-They post these deals on the website with brief explanations and links to the offsite item pages.
-While Ben’s doesn’t sell anything itself, it does run no-cost giveaway contests from time to time.
+They post these deals on the website with brief explanations and links to the retailers’ description pages.
+While Ben’s doesn’t sell anything itself, it runs no-cost giveaway contests from time to time.

-Ben’s is renowned for its ability to flag “price mistakes” – mismarked merchandise that’s often far cheaper than it should be.
-These deals tend not to last long, but Ben’s is arguably the best place to find a centralized repository.
+Ben’s is renowned for its ability to flag price mistakes, mismarked merchandise that’s often far cheaper than it should be.
+Those deals don’t last long, but Ben’s is arguably the best place to find them.

-- What It Offers: Access to deep third-party discounts and coupon codes on electronics, apparel, jewelry and personal accessories, kids’ stuff, automotive parts and accessories, and groceries.
-Also, news about pending discounts and retail holidays, as well as deal alerts that trigger when users’ favored retailers launch new deals.
+- What It Offers: Access to deep third-party discounts and coupon codes on electronics, apparel, jewelry and personal accessories, kids stuff, automotive parts and accessories, and groceries; news about pending discounts and retail holidays as well as alerts about new deals from users’ favorite retailers

-Slickdeals gathers thousands of deals per day from its users and posts them for the entire community to see.
+Users submit thousands of deals per day to Slickdeals, which posts them for the entire community to see.

-Based on community votes and feedback, Slickdeals’ editorial team then curates the most compelling deals on the website’s front page.
-In other words, the best deals (according to users) rise to the top.
+Slickdeals’ editorial team then curates the most compelling deals based on community votes and feedback and puts them on the website’s front page.
+So the users’ favorite deals rise to the top.